dothidden/writeups/content/la_ctf_2024/shattered-memories.md

 ## Challenge Description

-I swear I knew what the flag was but I can't seem to remember it anymore... can you dig it out from my inner psyche?
+I swear I knew what the flag was, but I can't seem to remember it anymore... can you dig it out from my inner psyche?

 ## Intuition